pydantic/pydantic/docs/usage/model_config.md

 ## Change behaviour globally

-If you wish to change the behaviour of pydantic globally, you can create your own custom `BaseModel` with custom `model_config` since the config is inherited:
+If you wish to change the behaviour of Pydantic globally, you can create your own custom `BaseModel` with custom `model_config` since the config is inherited:

 ```py